Moduli of hybrid curves I: Variations of canonical measures: Canonical measures

-Finally, we derive another expression for $\mu_\Zh$ which is closely related to \eqref{eq:cannonical_measure_RS}.
-After fixing a basis $\gamma_1, \dots, \gamma_h$ of $H$, we can identify the quadratic form $q_e$ restricted to $H_1(G, \R)$ with an $h \times h$ symmetric matrix $M_e$ of rank at most one so that, thinking of elements of $H$ as column vectors, we have
+Finally, we derive a Hodge-theoretic expression for $\mu_\Zh$, which resembles the canonical measure on Riemann surfaces (see \eqref{eq:cannonical_measure_RS} below).
+After fixing a basis $\gamma_1, \dots, \gamma_h$ of $H_1(G, \Z)$, we can identify the quadratic form $q_e$ restricted to $H_1(G, \R)$ with an $h \times h$ symmetric matrix $M_e$ so that, thinking of elements of $H_1(G, \R)$ as column vectors, we have

-For an edge length function $\ell\colon E \to (0, \infty)$, the restriction of $q_\ell$ to $H_1(G,\R)$ can be identified with the $h\times h$ symmetric matrix
+For an edge length function $\ell\colon E \to \R_+$, the restriction of $q_\ell$ to $H_1(G,\R)$ can be identified with the $h\times h$ symmetric matrix